Minnesota Extensible Language Tools

-This view leads to a few criteria that we believe must be satisifed for extensible langauges or extensible compilers to have a long-term impact:
+This view leads to a few criteria that we believe must be satisifed for extensible languages or extensible compilers to have a long-term impact:

-- langauge extensions can add new syntactic constucts
+- Language extensions can add new syntactic constructs.

-- language extensions can add new semantic analyses of these constucts and on construct in the host langauge that is being extended.
+- Language extensions can add new semantic analyses of these constructs and on constructs in the host language that is being extended.

-- the composition of the extensions choosen by the non-expert programmer must succeed and form a working compiler or translator.
+- The composition of the extensions chosen by the non-expert programmer must succeed and form a working compiler or translator.